Derby clashes in first AFL fixtures

 The Haslem Sheppard Halifax AFL season will start with a couple of high-profile derby games on Friday, September 1.

-The opening fixtures were released today and include four Premier Division matches, including Calder ‘76 versus Hebden Royd Red Star and Northowram versus Shelf United.
+The opening fixtures were released today and include four Premier Division matches, including Calder ‘76 versus Hebden Royd Red Star and Northowram versus Division One champions Shelf FC.

 Sowerby Bridge, back in the top flight, face Greetland AFC while long-standing rivals Ryburn United and Midgley United meet at Ripponden Wood.